 Note: attempting to run this from now on might result (eventually) in a ban of your phone number used in the PoC of using WhatsApp.
 The code has not been updated for over a month now, which results in easier detection by WhatsApp.

 In February 2015 I released the Proof of Concept WhatsSpy Public to give people insight in the lack of proper privacy controls within WhatsApp.
-Some might thought this to be a Grey Hat action, I thought it was the only way to create better awareness about privacy and it's unknown implications.
+I thought this was the only way to create better awareness about privacy and it's unknown implications.

 WhatsSpy Public is considered to be a partly successful project: